webmad1019-1/w4d1/README.md

 # Goals

 - Focus on ES6/7.
 Consolidation
-- Understand the backend area where we are entering
+- Understand the back end area where we are entering

 # Bonus